johnnyam8/areeba_phone_validation/README.md

      ```
         docker run -p 8080:8080 [docker image id]
      ```
-     -  Verify the application is running by checking the output logs, or by running the following command:
+     -  Verify the application is running by checking the output logs or by running the following command:
      ```
         docker ps
      ```